alexlyttle/python-virtualenvs/slides.md

 # Demonstration

-I will switch to the Terminal to demonstrate setting up and using virtual environments...
+I will switch to the terminal to demonstrate setting up and using virtual environments...

 ---
 <!-- class: lead -->